Access is from the corner of 3rd Street and Harmston Avenue via a sloped gravel trail.

 The land was donated to the City of Courtenay and The Nature Trust of B.C. in 2011 through Canada’s Ecological Gifts Program by the late Mr. Robert McPhee, who wanted the site to be maintained as a public wetland park.

-• Connecting the sidewalk at 3rd Street and Harmston Avenue.
+- Connected sidewalk at 3rd Street and Harmston Avenue.

-• Installing culverts where the path crosses low points.
+- New gravel loop path through the meadows, with culverts where the path crosses low points.

 Image